jlbradley1844/jlbradley1844.github.io/_posts/2019-04-11-lets-fix-some-altrighters.md

 Inconcievably, such people think of themselves as victims.
 Ironically they are.
 But not for the reason they think they are!

 HENCE, THIS BLOG POST.
-People in alt-right thug groups are almost beyond reaching, but some of their fellow travelers are not.
+People in alt-right thug groups are perhaps beyond reaching, but some of their fellow travelers are not.
 This blog post is not just to [http://www.slate.com/blogs/the_slatest/2017/08/07/google_fires_engineer_who_authored_anti_diversity_memo.html](that